Escola Brasileira de Administracao Publica e de Empresas (FGV-EBAPE)

 Category: 2, must have successfully completed at least 1 or more 300-level or higher courses in Portuguese language, or demonstrate evidence of equivalent capability

 Cost: UofSC resident tuition rates + in-country costs

 Requirements: junior standing; International Business major

 Rio de Janeiro is a major world city, and therefore students should prepare themselves for a higher cost of living.
 Students pay in-state tuition and fees to UofSC, and will pay housing and living expenses upon arrival.
-FGV-EBAPE estimates that students need approximately US $1300-$1500 per month for accommodation, food, transportation, entertainment, and similar personal expenses.
+FGV-EBAPE estimates that students budget approximately US $1300-$1500 per month for accommodation, food, transportation, entertainment, and similar personal expenses.